-The vast majority of land in BC is unceded – whether at the confluence of the Skeena and Bulkley Rivers or in the Town of Smithers.
+The vast majority of land in B.C. is unceded – whether at the confluence of the Skeena and Bulkley Rivers or in the Town of Smithers.
 All nations are unique with their own laws and governance structures, and it is imperative that government-to-government decision-making be the new norm on land use and watershed-based decisions.

 In its absence, investors will have less certainty, fewer projects will achieve social licence, and court cases will likely increase.
 In the Tsihlqot’in Supreme Court decision, it states: “…if legislation was validly enacted before title was established, such legislation may be rendered inapplicable going forward to the extent that it unjustifiably infringes Aboriginal title.”